 13. Public speaking experience

-By sharing your public speaking experience, you are showcasing an aspect of your reach to your publisher.
+By sharing your public speaking experience, you showcase an aspect of your reach to your publisher.
 Public speaking events are favorable when it comes to selling your book.

-If the audience loves you, they'll be inclined to buy your book.
-And in many instances, bookers will buy your books for their audience in advance of your speaking event.
+If the audience loves you, they’ll be inclined to buy your book.
+In many instances, bookers will also buy your books for their audience before your speaking event.

 So highlight your speaking experience over the last 12 to 24 months.
-Share what organizations you spoke to and what the audience size was and how many speaking opportunities you had.
+Share what organizations you spoke to, what the audience size was, and how many speaking opportunities you had.

 14. Upcoming public speaking engagements

-If you have upcoming public speaking engagements be sure to list them in your book proposal template.
+If you have upcoming public speaking engagements, list them in your book proposal.
 Include details of where, who you will speak to, and how large the audience is estimated to be.

 By making your publisher aware of upcoming engagements, you might be able to come up with a sales strategy together.